-085 - FRESHMAN CO-ED PHYSICAL EDUCATION 0.5 credit (DT)
+085 - FRESHMAN CO-ED PHYSICAL EDUCATION 0.5 credit

 In this semester-long survey course, students will be introduced to a variety of individual and team activities designed to promote interpersonal and social development.
 Activities will be centered on lifetime sports, improvement in coordination, muscular strength, muscular endurance, and team-building skills.
-Students will participate in a weekly fitness class, which will enable them to better understand the importance of good cardiovascular fitness
+In addition, students will participate in a weekly fitness class, which will enable them to better understand the importance of good cardiovascular fitness.
+Fitness equipment including the use of heart rate monitors will enable students to evaluate and monitor their personal level of fitness.

-084 - CONTEMPORARY HEALTH TOPICS 0.5 credit (DT)
+084 - CONTEMPORARY HEALTH TOPICS 0.5 credit

-In this required one semester course, students will learn basic wellness information that can be applied throughout their lives.
+In this required one semester course for freshmen, sophomores or juniors, students will learn basic wellness information that can be applied throughout their lives.
 Students will study topics such as first aid, CPR, substance use and abuse, nutrition, relationships, and mental health.
 Students will learn current trends and statistics about these topics and will use this information to weigh options and help develop behaviors to make responsible decisions that promote a healthy lifestyle.